 What Is the Main Purpose of a Preliminary Hearing?

-According to the Department of Justice, a preliminary hearing is meant to defend your rights against any unfounded criminal accusation, ensuring the prosecutors have enough elements to allow a criminal trial.
 It is vital to have a criminal defense attorney represent you at this hearing, even if you know you did nothing wrong to warrant the charges.
-An attorney will ensure the correct argument is made to show the court that the charges should be dropped.
+An attorney will ensure that compelling arguments are made to show the court that the charges against you should be dropped.

 Can I Waive My Preliminary Hearing?

-If This Is Not a Trial, Do I Need a Lawyer?
+If This Is Not a Trial, do I Need a Lawyer?

 Can I Be Set Free for Good After a Preliminary Hearing?